Workiva/dart_dev/README.md

 memorized or referenced in order to run said task.

 Consider formatting as an example.
-The default approach to formatting files is to run `dartfmt -w .`.
+The default approach to formatting files is to run `dart format`.
 But, some projects may want to exclude certain files that would otherwise be formatted by this command.
 Or, some projects may want to use `pub run dart_style:format` instead of `dart format`.
 Currently, there is no project-level configuration supported by the formatter, so these sorts of things